ioccc-src/winner/tmp/things-todo.md

 - Although I will have to do this when another issue is opened up I am aware of some issues in 2020/ferguson1/.winner.json.
 I do not want to forget this, however, so I am noting it here.
+A reference to a file in 2020/ferguson2 is in 1992/buzzard.2.
+This type of thing will have to be checked for all entries in the new issue.

 - Verify that all entries that should have (or could be benefited by) a try script do in fact have one.
 Also verify (mostly in earlier years) consistency in